Setup

 bedita/bedita:latest

-Notice the DATABASE_URL
+Notice the DATABASE_URL environment variable setting.

 The BEdita container will automatically wait until MySQL container becomes available, then will run connect to it, launch required schema migrations, and start the Web server.
 The application should become available at http://localhost:8090/home in a matter of few seconds.
 However, depending on the responsiveness of MySQL container, this might take longer.

-flag to send logs to a different destination.
+Logs are written to stdout and sterr, so that they can be inspected via docker logs.
+This is considered a common practice for Docker containers, and there are tools that can collect and ingest logs written this way.
+However, LOG_ERROR_URL and LOG_DEBUG_URL can be overwritten at container launch via --env flag to send logs to a different destination.
 For instance, one might want to launch a Logstash container, link it to BEdita container, and send BEdita logs to Logstash.